Title: The Hellion

 Thank you to NetGalley and Montlake Romance for the ARC.
 All thoughts and opinions are my own.

-Guest review contributed by Sue’s Romance Reviews.
+This guest review was contributed by Sue’s Romance Reviews.